kescherCode/dead-mans-switch/README.md

 # dead-mans-switch

-A simple dead man's switch, triggered using periodic script executions (using cron or systemd timers).
+A simple dead man's switch, set off using periodic script executions (using cron or systemd timers).